alexandrebk/algorithms/README.md

 ## 02 - Integer multiplication: Karatsuba's Algorithm

-In this exercise you will implement the integer Karatsuba's algorithm.
+In this exercise you will implement the integer multiplication with Karatsuba's algorithm.
 To help you read this [wiki](https://en.wikipedia.org/wiki/Karatsuba_algorithm) page.

 To get the most out of this assignment, your program should restrict itself to multiplying only pairs of single-digit numbers.